ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 *Storytime :* the song ABACAB, by Genesis, is named after the structure of the song.

-*Exercice :* Listen to your favourite song, and try to write the general structure.
+*Exercise :* Listen to your favourite song, and try to write the general structure.
 When a part is repeated but with slight variations, add a number besides it (for instance A1-B-A2-C)

 ### 1.2 What's inside a part